 Safety and Regulation

 Osteopaths are regulated by the General Osteopathic Council (GOsC).
 It is against the law to call yourself an osteopath unless you are qualified and registered with the GOsC.
 The minimum qualification for an osteopath is completion of a four or five year degree, which includes at least 1000 hours of supervised clinical practice.
 Many osteopaths qualify with a masters degree.
 They must then continue to update and expand their knowledge by logging a minimum of 30 hours per year of continuing professional development.
 The GOsC can remove an osteopath from the register if they fail to maintain a strict code of professional practice.
 You can check whether an osteopath is registered by visiting the GOsC website. (www.osteopathy.org.uk)

 Osteopathy is very safe.
 It is estimated that between 1 in 50,000 and 1 in 100,000 patients will suffer a reaction to osteopathic treatment that is serious enough to require further medical treatment or does not resolve within 48 hours.

 Conditions treated by osteopaths

-Although osteopaths are well known for treating back pain, the practice of osteopathy can help relieve the symptoms of a wide range of conditions.
-Osteopaths treat joint pain, neuromuscular conditions, digestive conditions, headaches and sleep problems.
+Although osteopaths are well known for treating back pain, the practice of osteopathy can help relieve the symptoms of a wide range of conditions, including sports and other musculo-skeletal injuries, neuromuscular conditions, some digestive conditions, headaches and sleep problems.